ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

      \mathrm{diag}(\mathbf{\sigma}_{\phi}^2(\mathbf{x}))
    ).

+This means instead of learning local variational parameters :math:`\phi_n` for each data-point, we now learn a fixed number of *global* variational parameters :math:`\phi` which constitute the parameters of the inference network.
+Moreover, this approximation allows statistical strength to be shared across observed data-points and also generalize to unseen test points.

+Inference networks are more classically known as *recognition models*, and are used in the closely-related Helmholtz machines [#dayan1995]_.

 We specify the location and scale of this distribution as the output of an inference network.
-In our example, we keep the architecture of the network simple, with only a single hidden layer and two fully-connected output layers.
+For this post, we keep the architecture of the network simple, with only a single hidden layer and two fully-connected output layers.
 Again, this is simple to define in Keras: